el-bicho7/my_portofolio/README.md

 # my_portofolio

-This is my portofolio v1.0.
+This is my portfolio v1.0.

-It's my first attempt in doing a portofolio page.
-I will update this page according to the sites made.

-I will add the challenges made in the bootcamp.
-As I advance in the course.
+It contains the different projects I've involved.
+It contains, a little about me, my repositories, and contact me section.

+The page reacts to the different screen sizes.

+This page can be edited in the future, as I work on more projects.